biopragmatics/oquat/docs/invalids/prefix/wormbase.md

 ## `dpo`: Drosophila Phenotype Ontology

-Identifiers for this prefix are given incorrectly correctly in `dpo`.
+Identifiers for this prefix are given incorrectly in `dpo`.
+See the [GitHub repository](https://github.com/FlyBase/drosophila-phenotype-ontology).

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|